6aika/sixodp/README.md

     git clone https://github.com/6aika/sixodp.git
     cd sixodp/
     git submodule update --init --recursive
+    npm install
+    npm run build
     vagrant up

+Vagrant installs ansible inside the virtual machine so that Windows users can also automate local builds.
 After [Ansible](http://www.ansible.com/) provisions the system, the service will be running in the virtual machine and is available from your host machine at https://10.106.10.10/

 User credentials for an administrator are `admin:admin`, and `test:test` for a regular user.